ms-iot/iot-core-azure-dm-client/docs/device-health-attestation.md

 ## Initiate Immediate Health Attestation

-The **Immediate Health Attestation** operation is initiated by the device receiving the `microsoft.management.deviceHealthAttestationReportNow` method.
+The **Immediate Health Attestation** operation is initiated by the device receiving the `windows.deviceHealthAttestationReportNow` method.

 ### Input Payload
 Input payload is empty